kiviktnm/decman/docs/README.md

 - `cmd: list[str]`: Command to execute.
 - `user: str`: User name to run the command as.
 If set, the command is executed after dropping privileges to this user.
+- `pass_environment: bool`: Copy decman's execution environment variables and pass them to the subprocess.
-- `env_overrides dict[str, str]`: Environment variables to override or add for the command execution.
+- `env_overrides: dict[str, str]`: Environment variables to override or add for the command execution.
 These values are merged on top of the current process environment.
 - `mimic_login: bool`: If mimic_login is True, will set the following environment variables according to the given user's passwd file details.
 This only happens when user is set.
   - `HOME`
   - `USER`